Call for an initial consultation

 A guide to giving gifts as a power of attorney

 Looking after someone else’s financial affairs as an attorney is a serious obligation.
 Giving gifts on behalf of the donor can help preserve relationships and ensure the wishes of the donor are honoured.
 Many attorneys are unsure about giving gifts, including whether they are allowed to give gifts at all, how large a gift they can give, and what legally constitutes a gift.
 Whether you are a person thinking of setting up a power of attorney or have been named as an attorney for someone else, then keep on reading.
-Here Graysons’ team of power of attorney solicitors in Sheffield and Chesterfield answer some of the most frequently asked questions about giving gifts under a power of attorney including what an attorney’s legal rights and responsibilities are.
+Here Graysons’ team of power of attorney solicitors in Sheffield, Chesterfield and Hathersage answer some of the most frequently asked questions about giving gifts under a power of attorney including what an attorney’s legal rights and responsibilities are.

 What is a power of attorney?